cysouw/diathesis/text/c13_zumInfinitive.md

 e.
 [Beim Schreiben]~PP~ ist er eingeschlafen.
 :::

 Different from [@last], some preposition+article+infinitive combinations have special characteristics indicating that they are in the process of being grammaticalised into bound morphology, namely (i) they are fused, (ii) unstressed, (iii) unseparable and (iv) cannot be modifed.
 I will call such a fixed combination a *Präpositionsinfinitiv*.
-Such fixed combinations also behave syntactically like an infinite verbform, alongside the *Partizip*, *Infinitiv* and *zu‑Infinitiv*.
+Such fixed combinations behave syntactically like an infinite verbform, alongside the *Partizip*, *Infinitiv* and *zu‑Infinitiv*.
 For example, they regularly occur in the so-called right sentence bracket, in which all German infinite verbs are placed.

-In summary, a preposition+article+infinitive combination is a grammaticalised *Präpositionsinfinitiv* when the following characteristics hold.
+Summarising, a preposition+article+infinitive combination is a grammaticalised *Präpositionsinfinitiv* when the following characteristics hold.
+They will be illustrated below.

 (i) The preposition and the article are fused.
-(ii) The fused preposition/article form is always unstressed (e.g. contrastive focus is not possible).
+(ii) The fused preposition/article is always unstressed (e.g. contrastive focus is not possible).
-(iii) The fused preposition/article form is unseparable into a preposition and a full article.
+(iii) The fused preposition/article is unseparable into its component pieces.
 (iv) The infinitive does not allow for any attributive modifiers, neither pre-nominal adjectives nor post-nominal genitives or prepositional phrases.
 (v) In subordinate position, the preposition+article+infinitive combination is positioned unseparably in front of sentence-final finite verb at the end of the clause.

-To illustrate these special characteristics I will contrast a locational *am* in a phrase with a proper noun *Tisch* 'table' [@next a] with a grammaticalised *am* in the *sein+am‑Infinitiv* progressive construction [@next b].
+To illustrate these special characteristics, I will contrast a clearly locational *am* with a proper noun *Tisch* 'table' [@next a] with a grammaticalised *am* in the *sein+am‑Infinitiv* progressive construction [@next b].
 Superficially, these two sentences look structurally similar.
-Both have a fused preposition+article *am* (< *an*+*dem*).
-However, the locational *am* can take contrastive stress [@nnext a], while the progressive *am* cannot [@nnext b].
-This difference argueably stems from the fact that the progressive *am* does not have any alternatives, because it is a grammaticalised construction.
+For example, both have a fused preposition+article *am*, from *an*+*dem*.

 ::: ex
 - Ich sitze am Tisch.
 - Ich bin am Arbeiten.
 :::

+However, there are many structural differences.
+First, the locational *am* can take contrastive stress [@nnext a], while the progressive *am* cannot [@nnext b].
+This difference argueably stems from the fact that the progressive *am* does not have any alternatives, because it is a grammaticalised construction.

 ::: ex
 - Ich sitze ám Tisch, nicht áuf dem Tisch.
 - ^* Ich bin ám Arbeiten, nicht ím Arbeiten.
 :::

-Next, the prepostion and the article can be separated in the locational usage [@next a], but not in the progressive construction [@next b], cf. Gárgyán [-@gargyan2010: 71].
-Additionally, attributive adjectives are only possible in the locational useage [@nnext a], but not in the progressive construction [@nnext b], cf. Gárgyán [-@gargyan2010: 69].
-Other modifiers, like genitives, relative clauses or prepositional clauses, are likewise not possible in the progressive construction.
+Next, the prepostion and the article can be separated into two words in the locational usage [@next a].
+This is not possible in the progressive construction [@next b], cf. Gárgyán [-@gargyan2010: 71].

 ::: ex
 - Ich sitze an dem Tisch.
 - ^* Ich bin an dem Arbeiten.
 :::

+Additionally, attributive adjectives are only possible in the locational useage [@nnext a], but not in the progressive construction [@nnext b], cf. Gárgyán [-@gargyan2010: 69].
+Other modifiers, like genitives, relative clauses or prepositional clauses, are likewise not possible in the progressive construction.

 ::: ex
 - Ich sitze am schönen Tisch.
 - ^* Ich bin am harten Arbeiten.
 :::

 Finally, the syntactic flexibility of a locational phrase like *am Tisch* is much greater than the progressive *am Arbeiten*.
-This is most clearly illustrated by adding an adverbs like *gerne* 'gladly', when the whole construction occurs in subordinate position.
+This is most clearly illustrated by adding an adverb like *gerne* 'gladly', and then embedding the whole construction to put it into a subordinate position.
 In the location example, the adverb can occur both before and after the prepositional phrase [@next].
-In contrast, the adverb cannot occur after the prepositional phrase in the progressive construction [@nnext].
-Crucially, this shows that the phrase *am Arbeiten* cannot be separated from the final finite verb *bin* in subordinate position.
+In contrast, the adverb can only occur before and not after the prepositional phrase in the progressive construction [@nnext].
+Crucially, this shows that the phrase *am Arbeiten* cannot be separated from the finite verb *bin* in subordinate position.
 This kind of restriction is consistent with analysing *am Arbeiten* as an infinite verbal form.^[Gárgyán [-@gargyan2010: 35, 179-181 ] investigates the co-occurence of adverbial prepositional phrase in progressive sentences.
 She finds various postposed examples, although they appear less frequent than preposed ones.
 Unfortunately, she did not explicitly investigate progressives in subordinate position.
 The few examples cited do not show anything intervening between the *am* phrase and the final *sein* in subordinate position.]

 ::: ex
 - Es ist bekannt, dass ich gerne am Tische sitze.